 Additionally, because this cash back option doesn’t require you click through a special referral link, you can double up and get more cash back on occasion with Ebates.

-Ebates is one of the few cash back sites that offer cash back on Amazon, but unfortunately, their categories rotate and baby is not always offered.
+Ebates is one of the few cash back sites that offers cash back on Amazon, but unfortunately, their categories rotate and baby is not always offered.
 I do see it pretty regularly through the year though at 3% back.
 I usually will check which categories they offer before my order, and if baby isn’t one of them, opt for Amazon Smile instead to make a donation to a local charity.
 Note, you can’t use Amazon Smile and Ebates.
 You must visit Amazon through the Ebates portal to get cash back if your category is offered.
 Ebates offers cash payments via Paypal quarterly.
 They are legit, I have been paid every single time.

 As you can see, if you take the time to search out coupons, then add in some cash back, it equates to some serious savings on diapers.
 If you have any other tips, we’d love to hear your advice in the comments below.